 Fasten the mounting brackets to the Switch using the screws provided.
-With the brackets attached securely, you can mount the Switch in a standard rack as shown in Figure 2-3 on the following page.
+With the brackets attached securely, the Switch can be mounted in a standard rack as shown in Figure 2-3 on the following page.

 Mounting the Switch in a Standard 19" Rack